 To operate in the Subcategories "A1&A3", you need to register with the IAA on the MySRS platform.
 Go through the online training program, pass the exam and receive "Proof of Completion of Online Training".*

 To operate in the Subcategory "A2", you may sign up for our certification course.
-It is a completely-online training course.
-In the end, you will have to sit in the exam and pass it at least at 75% grade.
-Then Avtrain examiner, as Designated Unmanned Training Organisation (DUTO), will endorse your application on MySRS.
+It is a completely online training course.
+Ultimately, you will have to sit the exam and pass it with at least a 75% grade.
+Then, the Avtrain examiner, as a Designated Unmanned Training Organisation (DUTO), will endorse your application on MySRS.
 You will need to self-certify your practical skills.
-And as a result, you will receive "Remote Pilot Certificate of Competence".*
+As a result, you will receive a "Remote Pilot Certificate of Competence".
+Now, you are ready to fly a C2 class marking-bearing drone.*

 Press here to learn more about the training program in the subcategory "A2".

-The "Specific" category covers riskier drone operations and operations in the controlled airspace.
+The "Specific" category covers riskier drone operations and operations in controlled airspace.
 Always refer to geographical zones and aeronautical notices issued by your NAA.
-Meanwhile, take a look at the Airspace map brought to you in partnership with Altitude Angel here
+Meanwhile, take a look at the Airspace map, brought to you in partnership with Altitude Angel, here.

 To operate in the "specific" category, you will need to sign up for our training program.
-It is a blended training course, where first you will learn from instructional videos and various interactive activities at your own pace.
-And the second part will be a Live Webinar where you will learn about risk assessment methodologies such as SORA, PDRA and STS.
-In addition, you will need to pass theoretical and practical flight assessments to receive endorsement from Avtrain towards your application to receive the "Remote Pilot Certificate of Theoretical Knowledge".* The IAA will issue this certificate, and all EASA countries recognise such certificate.
+It is a blended training course, where first, you will learn from instructional videos and various interactive activities at your own pace.
+The second part will be a live webinar, during which you will learn about risk assessment methodologies such as SORA, PDRA, and STS.
+In addition, you will need to pass theoretical and practical flight assessments to receive endorsement from Avtrain towards your application to receive the "Remote Pilot Certificate of Theoretical Knowledge".* The IAA will issue this certificate, and all EASA countries will recognise such a certificate.

 Press here to learn more about the training program in the "specific" category.